 Improved Commuting

-- Makes getting to campus less stressful and more accessible for students, faculty and staff
+- Makes commuting to campus less stressful and more accessible for students, faculty and staff

-- Can promote better community relationships by addressing regional traffic and transportation issues
+- Improves community relationships by addressing regional traffic and transportation issues

 - Alleviates parking and traffic constraints